TIME TO READ: 4m 30s

 Fire pits have become popular outdoor features adding ambience and warmth to the space.

-Choosing a fire pit: things to know
+Choosing an outdoor fire pit: things to know

-A fire pit allows you to spend more time outside, even in the cooler months.
+An outdoor fire pit allows you to spend more time outside, even in the cooler months.
 There’s nothing quite like huddling around the warmth of a glowing fire toasting a few marshmallows.
 Before you go and plonk just any old fire pit in your garden, find out what style will best suit your outdoor space and read our installation tips.

-Fire pit designs
+Outdoor fire pit designs

 - Freestanding designer fire pits